• Skip to main content

 Many people who visit Pagosa Springs are shocked to find that outdoor adventures can be found in all parts of the city, even downtown.
 The stretch of the San Juan River that passes through the heart of Pagosa Springs is stocked with fish multiple times each year, making it the perfect place for those who like to fish daily.

 If you’re looking to cast a reel with a breathtaking mountain backdrop, head outside of downtown Pagosa Springs to the Williams Creek Reservoir.
-This destination just north up Piedra Road is known for its kokanee salmon and trout fishing.
+This destination just north of Piedra Road is known for its kokanee salmon and trout fishing.

 Float along the San Juan River